About Margin & Markup

 Two modes: give cost and price to see margin AND markup side by side, or give cost and a target margin to get the correct selling price (with the divide-don't-add math shown).
 Every result names both numbers so the distinction sticks.

-Covering fixed costs is the other half of pricing — the Breakeven Calculator
+Covering fixed costs is the other half of pricing — the Breakeven Calculator.

 The Formulas, Untangled